 Institution of Civil Engineers - Career prospects When deciding on the kind of job you want to do as a profession, it’s important to think about the opportunities you’ll have to be successful in your career.
 ICE has put together some questions you should ask about civil engineering: How much would I get paid?
 Civil engineers can earn anywhere between £20,000 and £80,000.
-Imagine that!
-To earn £80,000, you would have to work hard and gain a lot of experience but it is possible as a civil engineer!
 You salary is likely to start around £20,000 and increase as you gain more experience and become professionally qualified. back to top Can I work abroad?
 There are projects all over the world that need civil engineers.
 Projects abroad aren’t all well known.
 ICE can help you become a professionally qualified civil engineer with a qualification that’s highly recognised qualification around the world!
 Do civil engineers work on site all the time?
-No. Can my careers advisor help me?
-What are the different types of civil engineering?
+No. It is important that civil engineers check the work that is being done and ensure that everything is on plan and within the budget laid out at the start of the project.
+Can my careers advisor help me?
+How do I become an ICE member?